Shopping for College Necessities

 - Buy XL twin bed sheets off season because sometimes they are hard to find as it gets toward end of summer.

-- Split the purchases with roommates–especially larger dollar items
+- Split the purchases with roommates – especially larger dollar items – one person buys the rug, the other buys the coffee maker.

 - If you’re thinking about one of those bed storage caddies, be aware there are different styles available.
 Some Velcro to the bed rail.
 Others tuck under the mattress.
 Be sure to check the caddy will fit your bed.